neelesh2k/beautiful-jekyll/_posts/2020-08-08-movie-recommender.md

 - We specify “metric=cosine” so that the algorithm will calculate the cosine similarity between rating vectors.
 - Finally, we fit the model.

+### Cosine Similarity :
+Let us take one movie as 'Kungfu Panda', and another movie be 'Avengers'.
+The movies can be represented in vectors.
+Let one movie be at (4,10) and another movie be at (7,3).
+We know that, cos(0) = 1 and cos(90) = 0.
+If both movies are in same plane, the similarity is 100%.
+Similarly, if two movies are at an angle of 45 degrees, the similarity is 53%.

 ### Implementing KNN Algorithm:
 In this step, the kNN algorithm measures distance to determine the “closeness” of instances.
 It then classifies an instance by finding its nearest neighbors, and picks the most popular class among the neighbors